LSA: Modeling Aspect Sentiment Coherency via Local Sentiment Aggregation: Methodology

 \subsection{Local Sentiment Aggregation}

-To learn local sentiment coherency, we extract the local sentiment information of each aspect and build a sentiment aggregation window (which will be clarified in \pref{sec:saw}) to aggregate coherent sentiments.
+To leverage local sentiment coherency, we extract the local sentiment information of each aspect and build a sentiment aggregation window (which will be clarified in \pref{sec:saw}) to aggregate coherent sentiments.
 In essence, the sentiment aggregation window is created by concatenating the feature representation of the aspect's local sentiment information (i.e., aspect feature in the following sections).
-We propose three variants, \ourp, \ourt, and \ours, to construct sentiment aggregation windows. \pref{fig:lsa-spc} illustrates the architecture of \ourp, while \pref{fig:lsa-lcf} presents the architecture of \ourt and \ours.
-The difference between \ourt and \ours is in the feature representation of local sentiment information.
+We propose three variants, \ourp, \ourt, and \ours, to construct sentiment aggregation windows. \pref{fig:lsa-spc} illustrates the architecture of \ourp, while \pref{fig:lsa-lcf} presents the architecture of both \ourt\ and \ours.
+The difference between \ourt\ and \ours\ is in the aspect feature used for local sentiment aggregation.